FC Nyva Ternopil: Stadium

 Since moving to Ternopil for long period Nyva played its games at the main city sports facility, the City Stadium (Miskyi stadion).

-In 2015-2016, the club played some of its games at Village Stadium (Silskyi stadion) in the neighboring village Velykyi Hai.
+In 2015–2016, the club played some of its games at Village Stadium (Silskyi stadion) in the neighboring village Velykyi Hai.

 In 2017, the club moved away from Ternopil into a small city of Vyshnivets to the north of Ternopil Oblast.

+Reserves and the Academy

+Nyva-2

+In 2024 Nyva created another "Nyva-2" team in cooperation with FC Sambir.

+Nyva-Ternopil-2

+Its first reserve team Nyva created in 2000 which was based on a team of the local pedagogical school.